A border river

 A unique interstate cooperation

-In 1972, when terrible droughts hit the Senegal River valley and crops were threatened by the rising salt water over nearly 250 km, Mali, Senegal and Mauritania decided to join forces to control water resources, while using them rationally, with the necessary developments.
-This led to the creation of a joint cooperation between the States and the Organization for the Development of the Senegal River (OMVS), which Guinea joined in 2006.
-One of the first achievements of the Organization was the construction of the Diama dam, 27 km upstream from Saint-Louis.
-The main purpose of the dam, which began operation in 1985, is to block the advance of sea salt into the interior in order to make the land suitable for agriculture.
-Thus, in periods of high water, this mobile dam opens to ensure the usual flow of the river, and closes in periods of low water to prevent the rise of salt water.
-It also serves as a drinking water reservoir, supplying, among other things, Lake Guiers, which itself supplies 60% of Dakar's water.
-Although this construction has saved agriculture in the valley, it has, however, like any dam, caused a change in ecosystems.
-Thus, at the mouth of the river, fresh water has difficulty flowing and the river is invaded by the ocean, while upstream from the dam, the water, which is now stagnant, leads to the proliferation of invasive plants, such as typha.
-The Manantali dam in Mali, built on one of the tributaries of the Senegal River, the Bafing, was also the result of this cooperation.
-In addition, since 2001, it produces electricity, which is then distributed among the shareholder countries, of which Senegal receives 33% of this production.
-The dream of the OMVS?
-To make the river navigable via a 905 km long channel, linking Saint-Louis to the river port of Ambidédi, a town located 40 km from Kayes in Mali, in order to open up certain towns and stimulate trade.
-However, this ambitious project, which has been under study for 40 years, requires such costly investments and substantial work that it will be several years before this dream becomes a reality.
+In 1972, at a time when the Senegal River valley was suffering terrible droughts and crops were threatened by the rising salt water over a stretch of almost 250 km, Mali, Senegal and Mauritania decided to pool their efforts to control water resources, while exploiting them rationally and making the necessary improvements.
+The result was the creation of the Organization for the Development of the Senegal River (OMVS), which Guinea joined in 2006.
+One of the Organization's first achievements was the construction of the Diama dam, 27 km upstream of Saint-Louis.
+Opened in 1985, its main purpose is to block the advance of sea salt inland, making the land suitable for agriculture.
+During periods of high water, this movable dam opens to ensure the river's normal flow, and closes during periods of low water to prevent salt water from rising.
+It also serves as a drinking water reservoir, supplying 60% of Dakar's water to Lake Guiers.
+Although the construction of the dam has saved agriculture in the valley, it has, like all dams, led to changes in ecosystems.
+At the mouth of the river, freshwater has difficulty flowing and the river has been invaded by the ocean, while upstream of the dam, the stagnant water has led to the proliferation of mosquitoes and invasive plants such as typha.
+Another example of this cooperation is the Manantali dam in Mali, built on one of the Senegal River's tributaries, the Bafing, to regulate the river's flow and promote land irrigation.
+What's more, since 2001, it has been generating electricity, which is then distributed among the shareholder countries, of which Senegal receives 33%.
+OMVS's dream?
+To make the river navigable via a 905 km-long channel linking Saint-Louis to the river port of Ambidédi, a town 40 km from Kayes in Mali, in order to open up certain towns and stimulate trade.
+However, this ambitious project, which has been under study for the past 40 years, requires such costly investments and such extensive works that it will be several years before this dream becomes a reality.

 A fertile valley

-The alluvial valley of the Senegal River, which stretches from Bakel to Dagana, is one of the main flooding areas of the river.
-Its bed, which sometimes overflows up to 25 km wide during the winter season, fertilizes millions of hectares of land.
-Its banks have thus become a vital center of primary importance, attracting since the dawn of time many tribes who came to practice livestock and agriculture.
-With nearly 40,000 hectares under cultivation in 2018, irrigated rice cultivation is the main activity of the valley during the winter season, which has seen an increase in development in recent years.
-The country, which aims to be self-sufficient in rice, has placed the Senegal River Valley at the heart of this challenge, and since then, production has continued to grow, reaching nearly 60% of national production.
-The other economic engine of the region is undoubtedly sugar cane production, whose fields of the Compagnie Sucrière Sénégalaise cover more than 12,000 hectares at the gates of Richard Toll.
-Created in 1970, its agro-industrial complex, which employs up to 8,000 people at the height of the season, allows the entire process of cane transformation operations to be carried out on site, into refined sugar, the production of which reached nearly 145,000 tons in 2018.
-In October, the flooding begins, which leaves behind fertile, exposed land, allowing for different types of horticultural exploitation.
-Tomatoes, eggplants, pumpkins, watermelons and corn, a wide variety of species are grown by farmers.
-Although local production is far behind that of rice or sugar cane, horticulture is attracting more and more multinationals who see a future in the valley.
-In addition to Grands Domaines du Sénégal, the Société de cultures légumières, which has been operating in Diama since 2006, has also established itself as a leader in the sector, exporting more than 90% of its fruits and vegetables.
+Running through semi-arid regions, the alluvial valley of the Senegal River, which stretches from Bakel to Dagana, is one of the river's main flooding zones.
+Its bed, which sometimes overflows up to 25 km wide in winter, fertilizes millions of hectares of land.
+As a result, its banks have become a vital center of prime importance, attracting numerous tribes from time immemorial to practice livestock breeding and agriculture.
+With almost 343,000 tonnes of rice harvested in 2024, irrigated rice growing is the valley's main activity during the winter months, and the number of rice-growing schemes has increased in recent years.
+The country, which aims to be self-sufficient in rice, has placed the Senegal River valley at the heart of this challenge, and since then, production has grown steadily, reaching almost 60% of national output.
+The region's other economic engine is undoubtedly sugar cane production, with the Compagnie Sucrière Sénégalaise's fields stretching over 12,000 hectares at the gateway to Richard Toll.
+Established in 1970, its agro-industrial complex, which employs up to 8,000 people at the height of the season, carries out the entire process of transforming cane into refined sugar on site, with production reaching almost 150,000 tonnes in 2024.
+October sees the start of the recession, which leaves behind fertile, flooded land for a variety of horticultural operations.
+Tomatoes, eggplants, pumpkins, watermelons and corn - a wide variety of species are grown here by farmers.
+Although local production lags far behind that of rice or sugar cane, horticulture is attracting an increasing number of multinationals who see a future for the valley.
+In addition to Grands Domaines du Sénégal, Société de cultures légumières, which has been based in Diama since 2006, has also established itself as a leader in the sector, exporting over 90% of its fruit and vegetables.

 Mame Coumba Bang, the goddess of the river